avidadearthur/betterpython/README.md

 It is mainly used for implementing distributed event handling systems, in "event driven" software.
 In those systems, the subject is usually named a "stream of events" or "stream source of events", while the observers are called "sinks of events".
 The stream nomenclature alludes to a physical setup where the observers are physically separated and have no control over the emitted events from the subject/stream-source.
 This pattern then perfectly suits any process where data arrives from some input that is not available to the CPU at startup, but instead arrives "at random" (HTTP requests, GPIO data, user input from keyboard/mouse/..., distributed databases and blockchains, ...).[[2]](https://en.wikipedia.org/wiki/Observer_pattern)

 ### Explaining the code example
+This example doesn't implement the Observer pattern in the traditional way: Subject notifying observers to react to a certain event.
+It illustrates a event management system.

+Suppose you write a back-end API and you develop a user registry function next to a operations database that sends a message to the sales team, sends a welcome email to the user and writes a log to the server somewhere.

+The observer.py file handles the registration of a new user using the API modules plan.py and user.py.
+These two scripts carry out their tasks by importing the modules from lib, which simulate some database, email, slack, etc... interaction.

 ### Analysis
+The problem with this code is that if, for instance, you look  at register_new_user from user.py you'll find a function with very weak cohesion: it interacts with the DB but also with the email, slack and log functioality.
+The same problem is found in <code>password_forgotten</code> and <code>upgrade_plan</code>.
+This is where an event

 ### Creating a simple event handler
+The event system has a number of subscribers that subscribe for a different number of events and each item in the dictionary will be a list of subscribers that need to be notified every time that event occurs.

+The only thing we have to do when we subscribe to an event type is to check if there's already a list of that event type otherwiise we create it.

+We also need to be able to post an event and pass some data with it

 ### Moving to an event-based approach